mayukhmondal/ABC-DLS/README.md

 For Model selection and for parameters estimation respectively.
 For more information please see examples/Guide.pdf

+The first time you run it will also try to install abc from r package manager.

 ## Contact
 The code is maintained by Mayukh Mondal.
 In case you need further assistance please contact <mondal.mayukh@gmail.com>